dzivkovi/crawl4ai-tests/README_WSL.md

-# WSL Development Guide for Git Repositories
+# WSL Configuration Guide for AI-Powered Development

 Windows Subsystem for Linux (WSL) has become an essential development environment for Windows users, providing a seamless bridge between Windows and Linux development workflows.
 Beyond offering native Linux tooling, WSL enables access to powerful AI coding assistants like: